Aims, objectives, and intended audience

 The One America Dialogue Guide presents racial dialogue as a four phase process.
 The actual structure of the dialogue(s) can vary based on the desires of the organizers and/or participants, but regardless of the number of sessions, the guide advocates following the four phase process.
 This guide relies on the sharing of personal experiences and a common commitment to improving participants’ local community.

-Key topics or themes by module
+Key topics or themes by module1.
+Who Are We?

 In this opening phase, participants begin to share about their racial, ethnic, and/or cultural backgrounds and their early memories of initial encounters with people who are different from them.